 Of the total tax losses carried forward, an amount of CHF 263.9 million has been recognized for deferred taxation purposes resulting in a deferred tax asset of CHF 88.6 million (2015/16: CHF 348.4 million recognized resulting in a deferred tax asset of CHF 79.4 million).
-The net increase of CHF 9.2 million in the deferred tax asset on recognized tax losses carried forward consists of CHF 5.1 million tax relief on the first-time recognition of prior year tax losses carried forward and CHF 18.7 million recognized of tax losses already recognized as a deferred tax asset in prior year.
+The net increase of CHF 9.2 million in the deferred tax asset on recognized tax losses carried forward consists of CHF 5.1 million tax relief on the first-time recognition of prior year tax losses carried forward, CHF 18.7 million recognition of current year tax losses carried forward and CHF 14.6 million utilization of tax losses already recognized as a deferred tax asset in prior year.